elf-references/spec/spec.md

 ## Well-known types of `.reference` sections

-*This section is non-normative.*

-This spec proposes a minimum set of well-known types to use as typed URIs in `.reference` sections:
+A minimum set of well-known types are proposed for use as typed URIs in `.reference` sections:

 - Media Type: `text/spdx`